 During our visit to Tahoe's Northstar Calfornia Resort, we stayed right in the Village itself.
 The Village serves as the hub of activity at Northstar, and it's a fantastic place in which to stay and to hang out when you're not skiing.
 It may even be worth a trip in its own right, regardless of whether you're skiing or not.
 There's a lot to do here, and it's the ideal place for families to stay, play, shop, and dine when they're not up on the slopes.
 We loved the fact that we didn't have to leave the resort—everything, from ski equipment rentals to dining, was literally right outside our door.

-Note: This is the first of two articles on our experience this February at Northstar California Resort near Lake Tahoe.
-The second installment is here.
+This is the first of two articles on our family ski experience at Northstar California Resort near Lake Tahoe.
+The second article can be found here.

 While it's true that we've been having an unusally dry winter in Calfornia, it's a myth that there's no snow up in the mountains.
 We spent last weekend at Northstar California, Tahoe's family-friendly ski resort, and they've been busy making their own snow to augment the stuff that's fallen naturally.
 As a result, the vast majority of their trails and lifts are open, and it's a great time to visit and hit the slopes with the family.